 - Should the driver’s plans change and the vehicle not be used as scheduled, plant operations, or the athletic department, must be notified immediately to cancel the request for a college vehicle to allow other use.

 - Individuals who are not on college business shall not be passengers in the vehicle.
-Hitchhikers shall not be picked up.
+Hitchhikers must not be picked up.

-- All traffic citations issued to the vehicle are the responsibility of the driver and must be noted on the vehicle reservation/trip form under remarks.
+- Traffic citations issued to the vehicle are the responsibility of the driver and must be noted on the vehicle reservation/trip form under remarks, with the exception of E-ZPass® violations.
+The college will pay for E-ZPass® violations, however, any driver-related penalty would be the employee’s responsibility.

 - If the assigned driver of a college vehicle receives a ticket for running a red light or a parking citation, that driver is personally responsible for the ticket.
 In the case of red light tickets, the college will notify the employee upon receipt.
 In the case of parking tickets, the employee must immediately turn the ticket into the college.
 In both cases, the college will pay the ticket and the employee will reimburse the college.
 If reimbursement does not occur before the fine due date, the college will deduct the amount from the employee’s paycheck.